Mount Merapi

-Smoke can often be seen emerging from the mountaintop, and several eruptions have caused fatalities.
+Smoke can often be seen rising from the mountaintop, and several eruptions have caused fatalities.
 A pyroclastic flow from a large explosion killed 27 people on 22 November 1994, mostly in the town of Muntilan, west of the volcano.
 Another large eruption occurred in 2006, shortly before the Yogyakarta earthquake.
-In light of the hazards that Merapi poses to populated areas, it was designated as one of the Decade Volcanoes.
+In light of the hazards that Merapi poses to populated areas, it was designated as one of the Decade Volcanoes, which are considered worthy of particular study in light of their history of large, destructive eruptions and proximity to densely populated areas.

 On the afternoon of 25 October 2010, Merapi erupted on its southern and southeastern slopes.
 A total of 353 people were killed over the next month, while 350,000 were forced to flee their homes; most of the damage was done by pyroclastic flows, while heavy rain on 4 November created lahars which caused further damage.
 Most of the fissures had ceased erupting by 30 November, and four days later the official threat level was lowered.
 Merapi's characteristic shape was changed during the eruptions, with its height lowered 38 m to 2930. m.

 Since 2010, Merapi had experienced several smaller eruptions, most noticeably two phreatic eruptions which occurred on 18 November 2013 and 11 May 2018.
 The first and larger of these, caused by a combination of rainfall and internal activity, saw smoke issued up to a height of 2,000. m.
 There have been several small eruptions since the beginning of 2020, which are of great interest to volcanologists.

 Etymology

 The name Merapi is a compound of Sanskrit Meru meaning "mountain" with Javanese api which means "fire".
 Thus Merapi can be loosely translated as "Mountain of Fire" or "Fire Mountain".

+According to Mahdi (2005), the name of the volcano "Merapi" is derived from an Old Malay affixation of the Old Malay word api (fire) with the prefix, mər- which is believed to be an ancestor of the ber- prefix of modern Malay and Indonesian.
+He also believes that the same applies to the name of the volcano, Mount Marapi of West Sumatra.
+If mər- is indeed the ancestor of modern Malay and Indonesian ber-, then that would make the name of the volcano morphologically identical to the Malay and Indonesian word berapi (to spew out fire) which, combined with the word, gunung (mountain), would make up the modern Malay and Indonesian word for "volcano", gunung berapi.